 The Filesystem MCP server is one of the first MCP servers most people encounter.
 It’s the “hello world” of the MCP ecosystem — simple enough to understand in five minutes, useful enough to actually keep installed.
-But is it good?
-And should you use it in production workflows?
+But it’s grown well beyond “hello world” territory.
+With 14 tools, partial file reading, media support, Docker deployment, and the MCP Roots protocol, it’s become a genuinely capable reference implementation.

-I’ve researched it thoroughly.
-Here’s what I think.
+We’ve researched it thoroughly.
+Here’s the honest assessment.

 What It Does